-- 1. If a newborn requires admission to the NICU prior to the collection of an initial newborn screen, a screen should be collected at admission prior to interventions (blood transfusions/TPN) - 2.
+- 1. Collect an initial screen at time of admission to the NICU, prior to any interventions (transfusions/ TPN) and regardless of age - 2.
 A repeat screen should be collected at 48-72 hours of life - 3.
-A third screen should be collected at discharge or 28 days after birth (whichever comes first)
+A third screen should be collected at discharge or 28 days after birth, whichever comes first - 4.
+If a newborn is still receiving interventions when the 28-day screen is collected, a fourth screen should be collected 72 hours after all interventions have ended